-Investing in shares of publicly traded companies has seen an influx of new retail investors over the last few years, with trading levels accelerating during the pandemic.
+Investing in shares of publicly traded companies has seen an influx of new retail investors over the last few years, with trading levels accelerating during the pandemic and stock trading apps springing up.
 Many of these investors are new and lacking in knowledge of markets.
 Of the many oddities encountered in their search to learn, the sometimes conflicting views of investing in a company’s Initial Public Offering (IPO) has to be near the top.

 On the one hand, they read article after article warning of the dangers of IPO investing, especially in start-ups with little or no history of significant revenue generation and only a dream of profit sometime in the future.

 On the other hand, there are articles hyping a stock, heralding the company as “the next Afterpay Group”, reminding the readers that if they had only invested in Afterpay’s IPO they would have been handsomely rewarded.

 IPO hype lures investors to buy.
 Share markets prosper when investors are buying, in a “rising tide lifts all boats” mentality.
 Students of the mechanics of IPO listings know most companies wait for the right moment to list to maximise their returns.
 The ideal time comes when a sector gets hot, with investors eyeing rising prices in the sector as an indicator of good fortune for a prospective IPO.

 During the tech bubble in the late 1990’s companies that literally existed only on paper rushed to list, often with nothing more than a “.com” in the company name.
 There are now some really big players in the ASX tech stock space now that warrant a little closer inspection.

 Top Australian Brokers

 When Fintechs arrived on the ASX there was a rush to get in on IPOs of companies in the sector.
 Although the bloom is beginning to fade somewhat, the same could be said of companies piling into the BNPL sector (Buy Now Pay Later.)